Andalusia

 Essential Sevilla: the heart of the city

-The three fundamental places where we can understand its past are the Alcázar, the Cathedral, declared a UNESCO World Heritage Site, and the Barrio de Santa Cruz.
+The three fundamental places where we can understand its past are the Alcázar, the Cathedral, which is a UNESCO World Heritage Site, and the Barrio de Santa Cruz.

 In the palace grounds of the Alcázar, we will find a combination of palaces that will make us travel from the Christian and Muslim Middle Ages to the Modern Age, also offering us a respite in their beautiful gardens.
 The Cathedral, or hollow mountain as the Sevillians call it, allows us to explore sacred art from Gothic to Baroque in the largest Catholic cathedral in the world.
 And last but not least, a walk through the labyrinthine Barrio de Santa Cruz, the old Jewish quarter of the Sephardic Jews.